How to apply for Study Abroad

-A detailed explanation of the application process and all the tools you need to apply can be found on the ‘Apply to Study Abroad’ page of the Study Abroad Minerva Organisation.
+A detailed explanation of the application process and all the tools you need to apply can be found on the ‘Apply to Study Abroad’ page of the Global Opportunities SharePoint Site.

 Failure to complete all steps by the deadline means that your application will be treated as incomplete.
 We will not consider incomplete applications for selection in the first round of applications.

-The Study Abroad office will send you notification on the outcome of your application by email in mid-late January 2023.
+The Outgoing Study Abroad Team will send you notification on the outcome of your application by email in mid-late January 2024.

-If you were eligible to apply for the Study Abroad programme but your application was not successful you will be invited to re-apply.
+If you were eligible to apply for the study abroad programme but your application was not successful you will be invited to re-apply.
 Not obtaining a placement at this stage is normally due to the competitiveness of destinations listed on your application.
-If you fall into this category, the Study Abroad office will contact you with a list of destinations and places still available and will invite you to submit a second application for the programme.
+If you fall into this category, the Outgoing Study Abroad Team will contact you with a list of destinations and places still available and will invite you to submit a second application for the programme.
 Your will be notified by email about destinations on offer in this round of applications as well as deadlines to submit your new preferences.